Discover the wonders of Egypt

 Ancient Egypt was known for its mighty rulers.
 The pharaoh and the queen, too, were leaders who played a major role in the history of this great civilization, reflecting their great leadership, cultural contribution, and monumental achievements.
 This article describes some of the most famous figures of this fascinating era.
 Here is a List of famous queens and pharaohs of Ancient Egypt.

-Nefertiti was one of the most iconic queens in Ancient Egypt, and the great royal wife of Pharaoh Akhenaten.
-She was best known for her beauty and her participation in the religious revolution that moved the objects of worship to the sun disk Aten.
-In art, Nefertiti is usually depicted with her husband-a symbol of the weight of her influence during the Amarna Period.
-This is attested by the famous bust of Nefertiti found in 1912 and one of the better-known objects to have emerged from Ancient Egypt in testimony to her undying fame as a powerful queen.
+Nefertiti was one of ancient Egypt’s most iconic queens and the great royal wife of Pharaoh Akhenaten.
+She is best known for her beauty and her role in a religious revolution.
+The revolution shifted worship to the sun disk, Aten.
+Artists often depict Nefertiti with her husband, a testament to her influence during the Amarna Period.
+Her famous bust, discovered in 1912, testifies to her enduring fame as a powerful queen.

-Nefertari was a preferred wife of Ramses II, known for her stunning beauty and influence.
-She is most famously known for her magnificently ornamented tomb in the Valley of the Queens; fully decorated, her tomb has very beautifully breathtaking artwork and inscriptions.
-During her lifetime and futher back into remembered Egyptian history, Nefertari was believed to be a living god.
-Her relationship with Ramses II is often described as a formidable collaboration that aided in the stabilization of Egypt and ushered in prosperity during his reign.
+Nefertari, a favorite wife of Ramesses II, was known for her beauty and influence.
+Her magnificent, fully decorated tomb in the Valley of the Queens is her most famous legacy.
+The tomb has stunning artwork and inscriptions.
+During her lifetime, people believed Nefertari was a living god.
+She and Ramesses II had a formidable partnership.
+They helped stabilize Egypt and brought prosperity during his reign.

-The Ancient Egyptian queens were never mere consorts but influential personalities imbuing their reign, leadership, and policymaking, along with their contributions to culture.
-From the very exceptional reign of Hatshepsut, one of the few female pharaohs of Egypt, to the dramatic life of Cleopatra, these queens bequeathed a rich heritage that continues to captivate the world.
-The stories of the queens provide a mirror into the complexity and richness of Ancient Egyptian civilization, with the vital roles of females in a society heavily dominated by a male ruler.
+Ancient Egyptian queens were never just consorts.
+They were influential figures who impacted their reigns, leadership, and policymaking, and contributed to culture.
+From the exceptional reign of Hatshepsut, one of Egypt’s few female pharaohs, to the dramatic life of Cleopatra, these queens left a rich legacy that continues to captivate the world.
+Their stories reflect the complexity and richness of Ancient Egyptian civilization and show the vital roles women played in a male-dominated society.

 Khufu, originally Cheops, ruled during the Fourth Dynasty, ca. 2589-2566 BCE.
 He is remembered above all for the order he issued to build and construct what is called today the Great Pyramid of Giza, one of the Seven Wonders of the Ancient World.
 This was his tomb and a monumental building that reflected the superlative engineering skills of that time.
-The reign of Khufu often reflects the height of pyramid construction that showed evidence of the wealth and power of the pharaohs.
+The reign of Khufu often reflects the height of pyramid construction, which shows evidence of the wealth and power of the pharaohs.

 Hatshepsut was one of the few female pharaohs of Ancient Egypt who reigned from 1479 to 1458 BCE.
 Praise about her successful reign speaks about extensive trade expeditions, especially to the Land of Punt, and impressive building projects, such as her mortuary temple at Deir el-Bahari.
 Here, she is shown in the costume of a man to make good on that claim to the right to rule, and under her, peace and prosperity have marked her reign.

-King Tut or Tutankhamun, became a king when still young he reigned from 1332 to 1323 BCE.
-His reign was brief and passed almost unnoticed during his lifetime, but the discovery of his virtually intact tomb by Howard Carter in 1922 made the young king literally an overnight sensation.
-Except for the golden mask that achieved worldwide celebrity status, the other treasures in this tomb revealed some shockingly enlightening information about the culture of Ancient Egyptians and their burial practices.
+Tutankhamun, or King Tut, became king at a young age and reigned from 1332 to 1323 BCE.
+His reign was brief and largely went unnoticed during his lifetime.
+However, Howard Carter’s discovery of his nearly intact tomb in 1922 made the young king a global sensation.
+The tomb’s treasures, including his famous golden mask, revealed enlightening information about ancient Egyptian culture and burial practices.

-Akhenaten ruled from 1353 to 1336 BCE; his radical religious reforms changed the worship from the traditional pantheon of gods to the exclusive worship of the sun disk Aten.
-Referred to as the Amarna Period, art and culture became a more naturalistic style.
-His reign was highly controversial and following his death, many of the changes he made were rescinded.
+Akhenaten ruled from 1353 to 1336 BCE.
+He introduced radical religious reforms, changing worship from the traditional gods to the exclusive worship of the sun disk, Aten.
+During his reign, known as the Amarna Period, art and culture became more naturalistic.
+His rule was highly controversial.
+After his death, his successors reversed many of his changes.

-The reign of Amenhotep III was from 1386 to 1349 BCE.
-Besides that, he did brilliant work in diplomatic affairs and myriads of building projects, which he undertook.
-Indeed, this very reign is very often termed as the zenith of Ancient Egyptian civilization when people experienced full cultural flourishing and wide international relations when Amenhotep himself married several foreign princesses to seal alliances.
+Amenhotep III reigned from 1386 to 1349 BCE.
+He undertook brilliant diplomatic affairs and a myriad of building projects.
+People often call his reign the zenith of Ancient Egyptian civilization.
+During this time, the kingdom experienced cultural flourishing and wide international relations.
+Amenhotep himself married several foreign princesses to seal alliances.

-In Ancient Egypt, the pharaohs represented something much greater than just one title of rulership; they were the climax of civilization in such spheres as the arts, architecture, and governance.
-From Khufu’s great pyramids to Amenhotep III’s life of diplomatic affairs, it would seem that each one of them left a mark in which historians and enthusiasts of today’s world take quite an interest.
-Their biography described the greatness and complexity of Ancient Egyptian society that has come to symbolize eternal power and culture.
+Pharaohs represented more than just rulers in Ancient Egypt; they personified the peak of civilization in arts, architecture, and governance.
+From Khufu’s great pyramids to Amenhotep III’s diplomatic life, each pharaoh left a mark that interests historians and enthusiasts today.
+Their biographies describe the greatness and complexity of ancient Egyptian society, symbolizing eternal power and culture.

-King Thutmose III Who is King Thutmose III?
-King Thutmose III is the 18th dynasty’s sixth pharaoh.
+King Thutmose III King Thutmose III is the 18th dynasty’s sixth pharaoh.
 Thutmose II, his father, married Hatshepsut, his sister, but they had no kids....

-Who is Queen Cleopatra?
-Queen Cleopatra VII is one of history’s most well-known, attractive, clever, and powerful female monarchs.
-Queen Cleopatra was the final queen of the Macedonian Ptolemaic dynasty....
+Queen Cleopatra Queen Cleopatra VII is one of history’s most well-known, attractive, clever, and powerful female monarchs.
+She was the final queen of the Macedonian...

-Who exactly is King Menes?
-“King Menes” is the founder of the first dynasty in Egyptian history and the final king of the predynastic period (6000-3150 BCE).
-As shown on...
+King Menes “Narmer” “King Menes” is the founder of the first dynasty in Egyptian history and the final king of the predynastic period (6000-3150 BCE)....

-Who is King Chephren?
-King Chephren, A.K.A.
+King Chephren A.K.A.
 King Khafre, was one of the most prominent rulers of the 4th dynasty in Egyptian history.
-He is the son of the Great...
+King Chephren is the son of...

 If you want to apply for a Visa On Arrival that lasts for 30 days, you must be from one of the eligible countries, have a passport that is still valid for at least 6 months, and pay $25 USD in cash.
 If you want to apply for an Egypt e-Visa that lasts for 30 days, you must have a passport that is still valid for at least 8 months, fill out the online application, pay the fee, and print the e-visa so you can later show it to the airport border You can potentially be one of the fortunate few to be granted a free visa valid for 90 days.
 Learn more about the travel visa for Egypt.